 We are designed to heal.

 Acupuncture addresses the cause, not only the symptoms.

 When chronic conditions have persisted for many years, the healing process is a bit like peeling an onion.
 Symptoms will resolve one layer at a time as your body starts to heal.
 Our bodies are not designed to heal selectively, so typically when one disease begins to subside, other seemingly unrelated symptoms resolve as well.
 This is one reason acupuncture patients are so loyal to the medicine: you come in for back pain, but as your back pain subsides you find your dry itchy eyes have also improved!

 It is, in part, the same mechanism behind diet changes.
 Discovering one or two foods that are causing inflammation in your system and eliminating them can result in a whole host of symptoms beginning to resolve.
-Acupuncture reduces stress hormones and allows your body to transition into restoration mode (aka parasympathetic mode).
-This can drastically increase your ability to heal.
+Acupuncture has been shown to reduce stress hormones.
+This supports your body’s natural capacity for self-healing.

 Read How Acupuncture Works.